 Best Fruitcake Ever

-A modern twist on the traditional holiday confection, this recipe uses a mixture of dried fruits instead of the standard candied and glaceed fruits.
+Forget those horrible commercial fruitcakes.
+This is an easy, moist, delicious cake using dried fruits instead of the standard candied and glacéed fruits.
 Not only are dried fruits more readily available at your local market, but they also have a deeper and more natural flavor (not as sweet).

 Sticky Toffee Pudding with Butterscotch Sauce